ianwolf99/Langchain_Resumes/README.md

 # ResumerParser
-Automate parsing of resumes using Langchaij for HRs
+Automate parsing of resumes using Langchain and llms  for HRs.